-The Course Design Intensive (CDI) is a 3-day workshop in which participants work, individually and collaboratively, to design or re-design a course they are (or will be) teaching.
-Throughout the workshop, participants will acquire a broadened understanding of course design concepts, and will gain skills and tools they can apply to their own course.
-The focus of the workshop is on having participants work with the major concepts and questions that need to be considered as they design a course.
+The Course Design Intensive (CDI) is an intensive program in which participants work, individually and collaboratively, to design or re-design a course they are (or will be) teaching.
+Throughout the workshop participants will acquire a broadened understanding of course design concepts and will gain skills and tools they can apply to their own course.
+The focus of the program is on having participants work with the major concepts and questions that need to be considered as they design a course.
 Ultimately, the goal of the CDI is to support instructors as they work to enhance their students’ learning.

 What Will I Learn?

 You will be working to envision your course from a learner’s perspective and design the components of a course plan that can be further developed and used to create a learning centered course syllabus.

 By reflecting on your course and engaging with your peers and with the course activities, you will have an opportunity to achieve the following outcomes:

 - Approach the design of your course from a learning centered orientation.

 - Apply principles of alignment to develop learning outcomes and to select assessment methods and learning activities.